aiidateam/aiida-core/docs/source/topics/calculations/usage.rst

 .. note::

-    The format of this input file just so happens to be the format that the :ref:`bash script<concepts_calcjobs>` expects that we are using in this example.
+    The format of this input file just so happens to be the format that the :ref:`bash script<topics:calculations:concepts:calcjobs>` expects that we are using in this example.
     The exact number of input files and their content will of course depend on the code for which the calculation job is being written.

 With the input file written, we now have to create an instance of :py:class:`~aiida.common.datastructures.CalcInfo` that should be returned from the method.